Byte-Mitico/pzr_blades/README.md

 # pzr_blades

-Rebalances blades so they can be re-sharpened for better durability.
+Rebalances small and long blades so they last longer.

-Adds a sharpening option to blades repair, that (very) slowly decays it's maximum durability after multiple repairs.
+Adds a sharpening option to blades repair, that slowly decays it's maximum durability after multiple repairs.